-The return of the General Jewish Labour Exchange for January 1948, has not been received; according to press reports employment contracted in some industries manufacturing consumption goods, while in citriculture, due to shortage of labour, the daily working hours were raised from eight to nine.
+16. The return of the General Javish Labour Exchange for January 1948, has not yet been received; socording to press reports employment contracted in some industries manufacturing consumption goods, while in citriculture, due to shortage of labour, the daily working hours were reised from eight to nine.

-There has undoubtedly been some unemployment in industries due to transport difficulties, owing to insecurity, resulting in inability to obtain raw materials at the places and at the time required.
-Moreover there has been a falling off in effective demand far certain kinds of goods, as the public are not disposed to make unnecessary purchases in these hard times.
+There has undoubtelly been some unemployment in industries due to transport difficulties, owing to insecurity, resulting in inability to obtain raw materials at the places and at the time required.
+Horover there has been a falling off in effective demand for cartain kinds of goods, as the public are not disposed to make unnecessary purchases in these hard times.
 Voluntary taxation for "defence" has also seriously cut into the household budget.
 Workers thus rendered unemployed have however, been generally re-absorbed in other ways, such as defence, guarding, manning of road blocks and repair of bomb damage.
-Expenditure in this direction has undoubtedly caused individual hardship and a drain on the individual hardship and a drain on the individual's purchasing power which would otherwise have been available for the purchase of goods.
+Expenditure in this direction has undoubtedly caused individual hardship and a drain on the individual's purchase of goods.